What is a Gasket?

 Functions of a Gasket in a piping flanged joint

-Gaskets are used to create a static seal between two stationary members of a mechanical assembly (the flanged joint) that maintains a leak-proof sealing during operation.
-The gasket material flows (interpose a semi-plastic material between the flange facings) into the imperfections between the mating surfaces by an external force (bolt tightening force) and maintain a tight seal (seals the minute surface irregularities to prevent leakage of the fluid) under all operating conditions.
+Gaskets in piping are used to create a static seal between two stationary members of a mechanical assembly (the flanged joint) that maintains a leak-proof sealing during operation.
+The gasket material flows (interpose a semi-plastic material between the flange facings) into the imperfections between the mating surfaces by an external force (bolt tightening force) and maintains a tight seal (seals the minute surface irregularities to prevent leakage of the fluid) under all operating conditions.

 The amount of flow (seal) of the gasket material that is required to produce a tight seal is dependent upon the roughness of the surface.
 The gasket must be able to maintain this seal under all the operating conditions of the system including extreme upsets of temperature and pressure.
 Therefore, it is important to ensure proper design and selection of the gaskets to prevent flange-leakage problems and avoid costly shutdowns of the process plants.
-The following article will try to explain the main points related to gaskets.

 - Bolt Load which applies the initial compressive load that flows the gasket material into surface imperfections to form a seal.